seth-khan26/fleet-flow/docs/notifications.md

 ```

 Calling `queueNotification` inside a transaction would mean the notification write shares the transaction's connection and is subject to rollback — defeating the purpose.
 It would also hold the transaction open longer than necessary.

+## ETA Service

+ETA recalculated on each status update using current position.